An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites: Results

-\paragraph{Navigate to the Form} After logging in, we had to locate the \gls{pwc} form, which was generally challenging since websites often implemented confusing site paths.
+\textbf{Navigate to the Form.} After logging in, we had to locate the \gls{pwc} form, which was generally challenging since websites often implemented confusing site paths.
 Figure~\ref{fig:pathDepth} visualizes and compares the path depth for both processes.
 In the \gls{pwc} process, the navigation path consisted of two to six steps, with three steps being the most frequent.
-Despite similar labels, the name for the password change process differed from site to site.
+Despite similar labels, the name for the password update process differed from site to site.
 For example, we frequently encountered: ``Authentication,'' ``Account Security,'' or ``Edit Profile.''
-While three websites offered multiple paths to reach their password change form, we had to use a search engine to find the starting point of at least one website.
+While three websites offered multiple paths to reach their password update forms, we had to use a search engine to find the starting point for at least one of them.
 To trigger the \gls{pwr} process, we had to perform between one and six navigation steps, but mostly only two.
 Typically, we had to access the login form and could trigger the \gls{pwr} by clicking on ``Forgot Password?'' or a similar label.
 This disparity uniquely affects password updates, as resets are almost always initiated by a direct link provided in breach or recovery emails.
-Conversely, \gls{pwc} workflows often lack standardization and consistent terminology, as evidenced by varying labels such as 'Account Security' or 'Change Password,' leading to usability issues.
+Conversely, \gls{pwc} workflows often lack standardization and consistent terminology, as evidenced by labels such as `Account Security' or `Change Password,' which can lead to usability issues.\\